Skip to content

 • SlickText’s fast track registration process can register toll-free numbers fast, often the same day, but typically in less than 48 hours.

 • Short Code — A short code is a 5 or 6-digit number used to send and receive messages at scale.
 Short codes are generally considered the most reliable sending number type, but they come with a cost of $500 to $1,000 per month from the carriers.
-With SlickText’s fast track registration, short codes can be approved for sending in 30 days or less.
 To obtain a short code, contact your SlickText representative or Customer Support.

 Advantages of Using Short Codes